Welcome to my personal Web page!

-My research interests fall in the areas of Information Retrieval, Semantic Web, Knowledge Representation, and Knowledge Engineering, with special focus on Cultural Informatics / Digital Humanities, Exploratory and Semantic Search, Semantic Data Management, and Linked Data.
+My research interests fall in the areas of Information Systems, Information Retrieval, Knowledge Representation, Knowledge Engineering, and Semantic Web, with a special focus on interdisciplinary research in these areas and the application of the research findings in different disciplines, including Cultural Heritage and the Humanities.
 The results of my research have been published in more than 50 refereed research articles.
-I regularly participate to the programme committee of international conferences and workshops (including CIKM, ISWC and ESWC), and review papers for international journals (including the ACM Transactions on the Web, the ACM Journal on Computing and Cultural Heritage, and the Journal of the Association for Information Science and Technology).
+I regularly participate to the programme committee of international conferences and workshops (including ISWC, ESWC, HT), and review papers for international journals (including the ACM Transactions on the Web, the ACM Journal on Computing and Cultural Heritage, and the Journal of the Association for Information Science and Technology).

 You can find detailed information in my Curriculum Vitae (last update: March 2022) (ελληνική έκδοση - Μάρτιος 2022).